pauldmccarthy/fsleyes/userdoc/plugins.rst

  - A *layout* is a string which specifies the layout of the FSLeyes frame, comprising one or more view panels, and a set of control panels for each view.
+Refer to the page on :ref:`customising FSLeyes
-Refer to the :mod:`fsleyes.layouts` module for more details.
+   <customising_layouts>`, and the :mod:`fsleyes.layouts` module for more
+   details.

 FSLeyes plugin sources